transformerlab/transformerlab-app/README.md

     <a href="https://twitter.com/transformerlab">Follow on Twitter</a>
   </p>
   <p align="center">
-   ⚠️ Note: Transformer Lab is still early stage software (launched Jan 2024), and being actively worked on.
+   Note: Transformer Lab is actively being worked on.
 Please join our Discord or follow us on Twitter for updates.
-Feedback and contributions are highly valued! ⚠️</p>
+Questions, feedback and contributions are highly valued!</p>
 </div>

 <!-- ABOUT THE PROJECT -->